Desno365/Deep-Learning-2020-AN2DL-project/README.md

 ## Grade

-The projects have been graded by the professor with a grade ranging from 0 to 7 points.
+The projects have been graded by the professors with a grade ranging from 0 to 7 points.
 We obtained a grade of 7/7.